RoyZhang7/DP-messaging-nfv/README.md

 ---

-**This project is an internal research project.
+* This project is an internal research project.
 I decided not to release code since I am not publishing a paper on this.
-Presentation slide contains enough explanation, see next section.**

-**If you are interested in it, or have any question related to NFV or differential privacy, feel free to email me.
-If necessary, I can share code.**
+* Presentation slide contains enough explanation, see next section.
----
+* If you are interested in it, or have any question related to NFV or differential privacy, feel free to open an issue or directly email me.
+If necessary, I can share code.

 # DP-messaging-nfv